Creating print ready covers to publisher specs

 Spec Level

-A category of production specifications for the title as determined by your publisher, for example:
+For some clients only.
+A category of production specifications for the title as determined by the publisher, for example:

 • Green